dodona-edu/universal-judge/README.md

 {"command": "close-tab"}
 {"command": "close-judgement"}
 ```

-The output is written to stdout by default.
-The output is the JSONLines format, meaning each JSON object will be on a different line.

-All options of the command are:
+By default, TESTed generates its feedback on stdout.
+The feedback is formatted in the [JSON Lines](https://jsonlines.org/) text format, meaning that each line contains a JSON object.
+Here's how you get an overview of all options supported by TESTed:

 ```bash
 $ python -m tested --help